CSS Topics

 Optimizing Webpages for Print

-The @media print media type and Paged Media properties allow us to use CSS to optimize styles for print, when necessary.
+media type and Paged Media properties allow us to use CSS to optimize styles for print, when necessary.

-How it works is we create a code block with @media print {} and include properties necessary for the section to print appropriately.
+How it works is we create a code block with @media print {}

 Formatting issues can be eliminated by including: